austin1998/CPP_Robot_with_movable_joints/README.txt

 Austin Offill

 Use keys x, y, and z to rotate part on axis
+Use Shift and x, y, or z to rotate backwards
 Use , and . to change parts

 pages used to help (no code downloded)